Emotional abuse can be more insidious and elusive than physical abuse.

 That is why it is hard to detect an emotionally abusive relationship.
 But it does exist.

 And it is just not just men who are the abusers.
-Research has shown that men and women abuse each other at equal rates.
+Research and statistics have shown that men and women abuse each other at equal rates.

 Emotional abuse explained

 Emotional abuse involves a regular pattern of threatening, bullying, criticism, and verbal offense.
 Other tactics used by the bully are intimidation, manipulation, and shaming.